jaegertracing/documentation/content/mentorship-for-mentees.md

 ### Bootcamp

 In order to understand the project better and come up with reasonable solutions, it's always helpful to become familiar with Jaeger and its code base.
-We strongly recommend:
+We strongly recommend these steps:

-* Going through some Jaeger tutorials, such as [this one][hotrod].
+* Go through some Jaeger tutorials, such as [this blog post][hotrod] or [this video](https://youtu.be/s7IrYt1igSM?si=B3NI6ruohKfSPUCl&t=445).
+* Run the [HotROD demo yourself](https://github.com/jaegertracing/jaeger/blob/main/examples/hotrod/README.md).
+The blogs and videos may be outdated, it's good to get hands on.
+* Review the [Jaeger architecture](https://www.jaegertracing.io/docs/latest/architecture/) and understand the components.
+* Fork and clone the respective repositories to be able to [build and run the project locally](https://github.com/jaegertracing/jaeger/blob/main/CONTRIBUTING.md#getting-started).
+* Learn about contributing with the best practices, including how to [sign your code and contribute](https://github.com/jaegertracing/jaeger/blob/main/CONTRIBUTING_GUIDELINES.md#creating-a-pull-request).
-* Trying to solve some of the [simple open issues](../get-involved/) that you can find across Jaeger repositories.
+* Try to solve some of the [simple open issues](../get-involved/) that you can find across Jaeger repositories.

 ### Evaluation criteria